 To get to the Bridge to Nowhere walk (a 1h30min return walk), take a 40min walk from Mangapurua Landing.
-Access is by canoe on the Whanganui Journey (see below) or with a jet boat operator.
+Access is by canoe on the Whanganui Journey (see below) or with a jet boat operator like Forgotten World Jet.
 Alternatively, it is a two-day hike from Whakahoro.

 The Whanganui Journey